marcio777/cadmus/src/en/Chapter-I/Part I: Installation.md

 ![This appears in the top bar](../../Images/Chapter-I/Introduction/Eclipse_run_button.png)

-Now right-click Outreach then click New->Class and you should see the following pop-up:
+Now right-click Outreach (which is the name of a folder which has been already created - your teacher should have told you how to make one) then click New->Class and you should see the following pop-up:
 ![A new class](../../Images/Chapter-I/Introduction/Eclipse_new_class.png)

 Where it says name type in Example then click Finish, and so your screen should look like this: